MicrosoftDocs/sql-docs/azure-sql/database/private-endpoint-overview.md

 ## Disable public access to your logical server

-For this scenario, assume you want to disable all public access to your logical server and allow connections only from your virtual network.
+In Azure SQL Database logical SQL server, assume you want to disable all public access to your logical server and allow connections only from your virtual network.

 First, ensure that your private endpoint connections are enabled and configured.
 Then, to disable public access to your logical server: